laminas/laminas-ci-matrix-container/README.md

 ```

 The "exclude" element will only be present if the package using the action provides it via configuration.
-Each item in the "exclude" array will be an object, with one or more of the keys listed in the "include" objects; when a job matches all elements specified in the "exclude" array, it will be excluded from runs.
+Each item in the "exclude" array should be an object, with one or more of the keys listed in the "include" objects; when a job matches all elements specified in the "exclude" array, it will be excluded from runs.

 The "job" element is a string JSON object detailing the job to run.
 Note: it is **not** an object; it is a JSON string.